 To help navigate the process of getting vaccinated where you live, here’s a handy reference guide.

-Starting Monday, April 19, all Oregonians over the age of 16 are eligible for a COVID-19 vaccination.
-The Centers for Disease Control and Prevention has approved the Pfizer-BioNTech vaccine for people as young as 16.
+All Oregonians 12 and older are eligible for a COVID-19 vaccination.
+The Centers for Disease Control and Prevention has approved the Pfizer-BioNTech vaccine for people as young as 12.

 There are a few ways to get the shot—through the county health department, at a pharmacy or from your doctor.
-There is a pause in effect for administering the single-dose Johnson & Johnson vaccine.
-Currently, all vaccination sites are providing either Pfizer or Moderna, Both brands require a second, follow up shot.
+Currently, all vaccination sites are providing either Pfizer or Moderna.
+Both brands require a second, follow up shot.
+Some smaller clinics are administering the single-dose Johnson & Johnson vaccine.
 All COVID-19 vaccines, no matter where they are administered, are free of charge.

 The Lane County Public Health COVID-19 call center is open 8 a.m. to 5 p.m.
 Monday - Friday at 541-682-1380.

 The county is currently administering Pfizzer and single dose Johnson & Johnson vaccines.
 Folks will get a reminder about their second dose of Pfizer or Moderna.
 Those who got the Pfizer vaccine should wait 21 days to get the second shot.
 With Moderna, the wait is 28 days until the boost shot.